 For more background, I put together a Cold Weather Exposure page with links to all the posts and stunts I’ve done on this quest.
-Today I am very comfortable in cold temperature.
+Today I am very comfortable at cold temperatures.
 But how cold can I go?

 Tony Robbins Raves About Cryotherapy